Escaping and Unescaping Special Characters in JavaScript

 - Special characters like

-\nand\thave specific meanings in JavaScript and must be escaped to be used literally. - Escaping HTML prevents user input from being interpreted as code, enhancing security.
+\nand\thave specific meanings in JavaScript and must be escaped to be used literally. - Escaping for an HTML text context prevents user input from being interpreted as markup; other contexts need their own encoding.

 - Unescaping is often necessary to process escaped data into its original form.